Motorcycle Trails in Pyrenees

 Included (highlights):

-Alpine boutique hotels with secure parking
+Boutique hotels with secure parking

 Full GPS route (mobile or dedicated navigator)